Skip to Main Content

 • Keywords.

-Item record for a scholarly article "Hold the Phone!
-High School Students' Perceptions of Mobile Phone Integration in the Classroom."
-Visible are an abstract, author affiliations, and keywords.
+Linked Item Record for a scholarly article showing the abstract, author affiliations, and keywords.

-After looking at the record, you should open the article.
-Then you can look for all the sections of a scholarly article listed above!
+Open the full article to look for all the sections of a scholarly article listed above.

 Limit Results to Scholarly Articles